CodeName33/FBG6-Octopus-Pro-CHC-XL/README.md

  * **models** - 3d models for print (**stable** - stable models)

 ## Print
- 1. Print "**Head VXX.stl**" from models/stable (Split it in slicer, yeah it's will be hard to print Head V1.0 bottom part)
+ 1. Print "**Head VXX.stl**" from models/stable (Split it in slicer, yeah it's will be hard to print Head V1.0 bottom part).
+(Feeder made by Dmitry Sorkin from project Vostok)
  2. Screen not used, so panel named **screen-place.stl** can be used

 (will be updated soon...)